 When you use Time Doctor, a level of encryption is established between your Time Doctor desktop application and/or web browser and our remote servers.

-Encryption means that your data is put into code form so that it is meaningless to anyone who cannot decode it.
-We all know codes can be broken though, so how do you know the type of coding we use (SSL) is strong enough to make sure no one can break it?
-Read on and find out:
+Encryption means that your data is put into a code format to make it meaningless to anyone who cannot decode it.
+We all know that codes can be broken, though, so how can you trust that the SSL coding we use is strong enough to make sure that no one can break it?
+Read on to find out.

-(Any site that uses SSL certificates has a little padlock in the address bar.
-You can click on this to get the SSL certificate information.)
+NOTE: Any site that uses SSL certificates has a little padlock in the address bar.
+You can click on this padlock to get the SSL certificate information.

 Can this code be broken?
-Just so you understand how strong the 256-bit level of security is, any type of encryption higher than 128-bit is called "strong encryption" which, at 128 bits, is over one trillion multiplied by one trillion times more secure than 40-bit encryption.
+To understand how strong the 256-bit level of security is, any type of encryption higher than 128-bit is strong encryption.
+128 bits is over one trillion multiplied by one trillion times more secure than 40-bit encryption.

-If you do further research regarding cryptography and encoding, you will find that "strong encryption" represents a standard of coding that cannot be broken using any known type of computer or reasonable amount of time.
+If you do further research into cryptography and encoding, you will find that strong encryption is a standard of coding that cannot be broken using any known type of computer or within a reasonable amount of time.

-This is why SSL is a security standard used around the world by bank and credit card websites, e-commerce sites, in fact, any site or company who demands the most secure forms of protected communication to keep people's personal and financial information safe.
+This is why SSL is the security standard used around the world by bank and credit card websites, e-commerce sites, and, in fact, by any site or company who demands the most secure form of protected communication to keep their users’ personal and financial information safe.

-So you can be fully confident about the security of your data because of Time Doctor's implementation and use of 256-bit "strong encryption" SSL Certificates.
+So, you can be fully confident about the security of your data thanks to Time Doctor's implementation and use of 256-bit strong encryption SSL certificates.

-Then when it comes to your data on the Time Doctor servers, rest assured all of the information, logs and data you have entrusted to us are also safe.
-The files and databases are protected with secure file encryption standards and algorithms.
+When it comes to your data on the Time Doctor servers, rest assured that all of the information, logs, and data you have entrusted to us are also safe.
+All of our files and databases are protected with secure file encryption standards and algorithms.

-Additionally, all of Time Doctor's servers are in data centers monitored 24/7 and maintained with industry standard security protocols that have special intrusion detection systems to completely block any malicious connections or attempts to hack into the system.
+Additionally, all of Time Doctor's servers are in data centers that are monitored 24/7 and maintained with industry standard security protocols.
+They have special intrusion detection systems to completely block any malicious connections or attempts to hack into the system.

-We hope you will agree that Time Doctor is totally committed to the safety and privacy of your data and has made and will continue to make every effort to ensure that we are worthy of the trust you have placed in our company with your valuable time, resources and money.
+We hope you will agree that Time Doctor is completely committed to the safety and privacy of your data.
+We have made and will continue to make every effort to ensure that we are worthy of the trust you have placed in our company with your valuable time, resources, and money.